Wigan bucks the trend by investing INTO controversial PFI scheme - but it was scrapped by the government

 Repayments will peak the year before at £12.2m.

-HICL Infrastructure, which has an 80 per cent stake in the deal, said it was to “finance, construct, operate, and maintain” the schools, which have the capacity for 2,600 pupils.
+HICL Infrastructure, which has an 80 per cent stake in the deal, said on its website it was to “finance, construct, operate, and maintain” the schools, which have the capacity for 2,600 pupils.

 Speaking in 2010 shortly after the Conservatives came to power in coalition with the Liberal Democrats, the then-education secretary Michael Gove, said: “The Building Schools for the Future scheme has been responsible for about one third of all this department’s capital spending, but throughout its life it has been characterised by massive overspends, tragic delays, botched construction projects, and needless bureaucracy.”